 I’ve just driven the length of The Western Sahara and crossed into Mauritania.
 My current plans have me crossing into Senegal as early as next week.To do so, I must cross what is commonly called “The Worst Border in Africa.” which sounds impressive, if not a little intimidating.

 From all of us at Overland International, we would like to extend Dan our sincere best wishes for safe and exciting travels.
 We’re happy to call you a friend and can’t wait to hear more from the road, the road that chose you.

-Christophe Noel is Expedition Portal's Editor and the Senior Editor for Overland Journal.
+Christophe Noel is a journalist from Prescott, Arizona.
 Born into a family of backcountry enthusiasts, Christophe grew up backpacking the mountains and deserts of the American West.
 An avid cyclist and bikepacker, he also has a passion for motorcycles, travel, food and overlanding.